gao-hongnan/peekingduck-trainer/docs/designs.md

 ## Questions

+1. Dependency Injection/Inversion, use example of `dii/` folder.
+   1. Technically, is this also strategy pattern?
+Similar?
+   2. See Arjan's youtube comment for this, someone pointed out how they are similar?
+   3. I used the DIP + DI pattern in the `dii/` folder.
+DI is a legit design pattern.
-1. `AbstractPipelineConfig` is an **abstract** class that defines the **interface** for all pipeline configs.
+2. `AbstractPipelineConfig` is an **abstract** class that defines the **interface** for all pipeline configs.
 Note that this is an **abstraction** layer where both high-level and low-level modules depend on.
-2. Almost all high level modules in the whole entire `src` folder depends on `AbstractPipelineConfig`.
+3. Almost all high level modules in the whole entire `src` folder depends on `AbstractPipelineConfig`.
-3.
-4. I think the better way
+4. Service Locator vs Dependency Injection.

 ## Dependency Injection